| Title: | Automated and Early Detection of Seasonal Epidemic Onset and Burden Levels |

 A character vector specifying the time interval and how many time steps are desired on the x-axis, e.g. '10 days', '4 weeks', or '3 months'. |

-A character vector specifying the y label text. |
+A character specifying the base color of the disease. |

 alpha_warning |